 Who knows how this is going to play out?
 If no agreement is reached on the debt ceiling, while default is still not a danger, Obama gets to choose which federal programs get cut or slow-walked as he uses his pulpit to blame the GOP.
 On the other hand, we have a growing number of Americans who are interested in our not becoming Greece.
 I’m betting on the GOP but, as we enter this new round of Obama-led demagoguery on the rich-who-must-be-soaked, we need to refocus.

 Let’s get off the defensive with regard to this “fairness” argument and meet it head on.
-We’ve got the better argument from both an economic and
+We’ve got the better argument from both an economic and a fairness standpoint.

 First, I’d start with the question, “Just how much of any person’s money should the government take?”
 Polls indicate that the public puts that number lower than most politicians think.